Rosemary Murphy

-Rosemary Murphy (January 13, 1925 – July 5, 2014) was a German-American actress of stage, film, and television.
+Rosemary Murphy (January 13, 1925 – July 5, 2014) was an American actress of stage, film, and television.
 She was nominated for three Tony Awards for her stage work, as well as two Emmy Awards for television work, winning once, for her performance in Eleanor and Franklin (1976).

 Biography and career

-Murphy was born in Munich, Germany in 1925, the daughter of American parents Mildred (née Taylor) and Robert Daniel Murphy, a diplomat.
+Murphy was born in Munich, Germany in 1925, the elder daughter of American parents Mildred (née Taylor) and Robert Daniel Murphy, a diplomat.
 The family left Germany in 1939 due to the onset of World War II.

 Education

 Murphy, whose résumé came to include French and German films, attended Manhattanville College and trained as an actress at Catholic University of America in Washington, D.C., and in New York at the Neighborhood Playhouse and the Actors Studio with Sanford Meisner before beginning her career on stage.

 Stage

 She made her stage debut in Germany, in a 1949 production of Peer Gynt.
 She made her Broadway debut in 1950 in The Tower Beyond Tragedy.
 She went on to appear in some 15 Broadway productions, most recently in Noël Coward's Waiting in the Wings (1999).